Sugito, Saitama

 Sugito (杉戸町, Sugito-machi) is a town located in Saitama Prefecture, Japan.
-As of 1 March 2021, the town had an estimated population of 44,402 in 19,409 households and a population density of 1500 persons per km².
+As of 1 March 2021, the town had an estimated population of 44,402 in 19,409 households and a population density of 1500 persons per km^{2}.
 The total area of the town is 30.03 sqkm.

 Geography

 Sugito is located in far eastern Saitama Prefecture, in the middle of the Kantō Plain, with an average altitude of 15 meters above sea level.
 The Edo River flows through the town.